 We recently made iCalendar(iCal) UIDs available for most user accounts via the Nylas Calendar API, and the impact of this change is much larger than simply adding a new attribute to our Events endpoint(which allows developers to build apps that integrate with users’ calendar data from any provider).
 Let’s take a look at why this feature is important and how you can use it to sync events across multiple calendars.

 What is an iCal UID?

 iCal is a standard for representing and exchanging calendaring and scheduling information such as events, to-dos, journal entries, and free/busy information, independent of specific calendar services or protocols.
-It’s supported by the vast majority of calendar clients and online calendaring services. is the current standard, and it includes that provides a globally unique identifier that is set when the event is first created.
+It’s supported by the vast majority of calendar clients and online calendaring services.
+RFC 5545 is the current standard, and it includes a definition for a UID property that provides a globally unique identifier that is set when the event is first created.
 Simply put, an iCal UID is a value that lets you identify unique calendar events across the vast majority of calendars in the world.

 How are iCal UIDs Structured?

 To accomplish this, the official recommendation is to structure it similar to an email address with an @ symbol separating a system-level identifier on the left-hand side and a global identifier on the right.
 For example, [email protected]_server.com.
 However, while many companies follow this convention, there is no strict requirement, so it’s common to encounter calendar services that follow conventions of their own.

 For example, here is what a typical UID from a Google account looks like: